-B. The Department shall deliver a written notice to the assisted living program:
+B. The Department shall deliver a written notice to the center:

 (2) Giving the reasons for the action and the regulation or regulations with which the licensee has failed to comply that forms the basis for the emergency suspension; and

-(3) Notifying the assisted living program of its right to request a hearing and to be represented by counsel.
+(3) Notifying the center of its right to request a hearing and to be represented by counsel.